LeeHolmes/watchysim/README.md

 ## Building WatchySim

-WatchySim builds under Visual Studio 2017 Community Edition.
+WatchySim builds under Visual Studio [Community Edition](https://visualstudio.microsoft.com/vs/community/).
+This is a free version of Visual Studio that anybody can download and use.

 ## Testing a Watch Face